 If you have dry, itchy, and sensitive skin, switch to an oatmeal moisturizer.
 Oatmeal moisturizers help soothe and calm irritated and inflamed skin (2).
 They also help protect the skin from UV rays and reduce skin redness.

 5. Use Aloe Vera Gel

-Aloe vera has anti-inflammatory and skin-moisturizing properties.
-Applying aloe vera gel to your face after toning will help soothe and nourish your skin.
+Aloe vera has anti-inflammatory properties and helps in skin moisturization.
+Applying aloe vera gel to your face after toning will help soothe and nourish your dehydrated skin and skin flakiness.
 Massage the aloe vera gel for 5 minutes in a circular motion.
 Wait for 10 minutes before applying a moisturizer.
 Aloe vera-infused gloves and socks also help improve skin integrity and reduce dryness (3), (4), (5).

 6. Apply Avocado Mask

 Avocados are loaded with vitamin E, a potent antioxidant and skin moisturizer (6), (7).
 Using an avocado face pack can also boost skin health and reduce dryness.
 Mash ½ an avocado, add 1 tablespoon olive oil, and 1 tablespoon milk.
 Mix well and apply the mask to your face and neck.
 Wait for 20 minutes before washing off with lukewarm water.
 Do this two to three times a week.